aws/aws-security-services-best-practices/docs/en/guides/inspector/index.md

 When you first activate ECR scanning, and your repository is configured for continuous scanning, Amazon Inspector detects all eligible images that you have pushed within 30 days, or pulled within the last 90 days.
 Amazon Inspector continues to monitor images as long as they were pushed or pulled within the last 90 days (by default), or within the ECR rescan duration you configure.
 You might choose to stop scanning instances after a defined period of time because they are no longer used for applications in your environment or based on other compensating controls you might have in place.
 You can configure Inspector to re-scan based on either image push date or image pull date.
 For example, if you select 60 days for push date, and 180 days for pull date configurations, Amazon Inspector will continue to monitor images if they were pushed in the last 60 days or if they have been pulled at least once in the last 180 days.
 We recommend understanding the application deployment patterns at your organization when deciding the re-scan duration settings.
 For example if you build images often you might want shorter scan durations.
 Also, if you utilize [ECR lifecycle policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/LifecyclePolicies.html) this might affect how long images exist in ECR.
 For detailed instructions on how to set this duration please refer to the [ECR automated re-scan duration documentation](https://docs.aws.amazon.com/inspector/latest/user/scanning-ecr.html#scan-duration-ecr).

+Inspector also [maps ECR images to running containers](https://aws.amazon.com/blogs/aws/amazon-inspector-enhances-container-security-by-mapping-amazon-ecr-images-to-running-containers/) in your Amazon ECS and EKS environments.
+This is critical for prioritization — a vulnerable image sitting unused in a registry is a different risk than one actively running in production.
+The mapping lets security teams focus remediation efforts on vulnerabilities that are actually exposed in running workloads rather than treating every ECR finding equally.

 ![Inspector ECR scan settings](../../images/I-ECR-Settings.png) *Figure 10: Inspector ECR scan settings*